Saverio Mammoliti: 'Ndrangheta heritage

 Mammoliti was born in a historical crime family in the Gioia Tauro plain.
 The Mammoliti 'ndrina was based in Castelacce.
 His father Francesco Mammoliti was killed in October 1954 in a feud with the Barbaro 'ndrina.
 His brother Vincenzo Mammoliti, took over the command of the clan seconded by their other brother Antonino Mammoliti.
 After Vincenzo’s death in August 1988, Saro succeeded him.

-In contrast to the conservative rural traditions of the Ndrangheta, Saro Mammoliti became a ‘modern’ boss, enjoying the good life in Reggio Calabria and Rome – well-dressed and driving around in his Jaguar in the company of beautiful women, which earned him the nickname, the "playboy of Castellace".
+Unlike the more traditional rural image often associated with the 'Ndrangheta, Saro Mammoliti cultivated a different public persona in Reggio Calabria and Rome, known for his style of dressing and his Jaguar.
+This contributed to his nickname, the 'playboy of Castellace.'

 In December 1972 he escaped from custody in relation the long-running feud with the Barbaro clan, and lived more or less openly without fear of recapture for the next 20 years.
 In 1975, while officially a fugitive, he married the 15-year-old Maria Caterina Nava at Castellace's parish church next to the local police station, and he subsequently visited each of his new-born children at the local hospital.

 In 1973, Mammoliti was charged of heroin trafficking when an undercover operation by the US Federal Bureau of Narcotics (FBN) targeting Mammoliti revealed that he needed permission of Antonio Macrì and Girolamo Piromalli.
 He was seen in Tangiers (Morocco) and Amsterdam (the Netherlands) – hubs in international drug trafficking – and allegedly invested his criminal proceeds in hotel construction at the Calabrian coast.